PaoloC68/asus-z370-a-ii-hackintosh/README.md

 | WhateverGreen.kext | Patches for GPUs

 * Audio: I use USB speakers/headset.
 I don't use the motherboard or front panel 3.5mm audio.
 If I did, I would need AppleALC.kext.
 * Ethernet: I use WiFi for internet access.
-If I needed Ethernet, I would need IntelMausi.kext.
+If I needed ethernet, I would need IntelMausiEthernet.kext.
 * USB: All of my USB ports seem to work, my computer can sleep/wake/shutdown, and I don't have any USB devices that would benefit from USB 3 speeds.
 If any of these were not the case, I would need USBInjectAll.kext and ACPI patches produced by usbmap.

 ## Power